-Benefits: Vitamin E is a fat soluble nutrient and when it breaks down in the body, it acts as an antioxidant that protects cells from free radicals.
+Benefits: Vitamin E is a fat-soluble nutrient and when it breaks down in the body, it acts as an antioxidant that protects cells from free radicals.
 Vitamin E deficiency is rare because it is found in most people’s day to day diet.
-When it comes to skincare, the idea is that the vitamin E will block free radicals from damaging the skins surface therefore slowing down the aging process and protecting skin from pollution damage.
+When it comes to skincare, the idea is that the vitamin E will block free radicals from damaging the skin's surface, therefore, slowing down the ageing process and protecting skin from pollution damage.
 It can also be used on sensitive skin as an anti-inflammatory.

 How much do you need?
 You need to consume 4mg/day as a man or 3mg/day as your RDA.
 Good sources of food include plant oils such as those you cook with, nuts and seeds and cereal products.